nph4rd/nph4rd.github.io/_posts/2021-09-24-borromean-ring-ring.md

 ### Borromean Rings Ring

-To be able to construct a ring (as in jewlery 💍) out of some Borromean rings, it is important not only to break transitivity, but also to note that the following conditions cannot be satisfied simultaneously:A
+To be able to construct a ring (as in jewlery 💍) out of some Borromean rings, it is important not only to break transitivity, but also to note that the following conditions cannot be satisfied simultaneously:

 a) The rings are of the same size.